 Trident will regard studying at the University as a privilege granted in consideration of achieving specified levels of performance and maintaining the established standards of scholarship and personal and professional conduct.
-Trident reserves the right to require withdrawal or expulsion of a student at any time it deems necessary in order to safeguard its standards of scholarship, conduct, and orderly operation.
+Trident reserves the right to revoke admission, require withdrawal or expulsion of a student, or impose any other appropriate sanction at any time it deems necessary in order to safeguard its standards of scholarship, conduct, and orderly operation and to maintain the integrity of the academic process.
 The student concedes this right by the act of matriculation.
 At the same time, the student has the right of appeal.

-Within five working days following written notification to the student the student may appeal the decision in writing to the Provost, who may then approve, reject, or modify the decision in question.
+Within five working days following written notification of action by Trident, the student may appeal the decision in writing to the Provost, who may then approve, reject, or modify the decision in question.
 The decision of the Provost is final.